Santorini

 Pyrgos perched high, caldera below, far from the bustle of Fira and Oia.

 L'Elessa Hotel clings to the flank of Pyrgos, Santorini's highest village, five minutes from the Venetian fortress.
-We bed down in suites carved into volcanic rock, limewashed walls, barrel vaults, floors in polished lava stone.
-The infinity pool overlooks the caldera without overlooking views, water heated year-round, integrated aquatic bar.
-The spa offers massages with local olive oils, hammam hewn from stone, cabins with views of Nea Kameni.
+We bed down in suites carved into the volcanic rock, limewashed walls, barrel vaults, polished lava stone floors.
+The infinity pool overlooks the caldera with no prying eyes, water heated year-round, integrated aquatic bar.
+The spa offers massages with local olive oils, hammam hewn from the stone, cabins with views of Nea Kameni.
 From 428 € per night, Greek breakfast served on private terrace included.
 Service is attentive without being intrusive, free airport shuttle on request.
 We recommend for a three- to five-night stay, avoiding July-August if possible ✨

 What makes this hotel unique